 There’s a lot to understand if you’re going to answer the question what is bankruptcy? adequately.
 But don’t worry, that’s where we come in.

 Let’s start with the basics.
 In Australia, we use the term ‘insolvent’ to describe when an individual, like yourself, becomes personally unable to pay their debts as and when they fall due.

 For insolvent people, bankruptcy may be an appropriate solution.

 When you become bankrupt, your provable unsecured debt is no longer payable.
 Unsecured debt includes credit cards, personal loans, shortfalls and even tax debt.
 That means no more anonymous phone calls or threatening letters from creditors after you become bankrupt.

 A Trustee in bankruptcy (like us) will be appointed to manage what will be known as “your bankrupt estate”.
 Bankruptcy generally lasts for 3 years and 1 day, and then you’re automatically discharged.

 Whether or not your creditors receive any money from your bankruptcy will depend on how much you earn.
 It’ll also come down to the type of assets that you own.

-It’s important to understand that bankruptcy impacts everyone on an individual level because everybody’s situation is different.
+It’s important to understand that bankruptcy affects people on an individual level because everybody’s situation is different.
 Knowing “what is bankruptcy” is to understand the process and how your individual circumstances might determine how bankruptcy will affect you.

 Who is the trustee, and what is their role?

-In Australia, there are two types of trustee; a Registered Trustee and the Official Trustee.
+In Australia, there are two types of Bankruptcy Trustee; a Registered Trustee and the Official Trustee.